 However, if you build up a solid and loyal customer base you will also significantly reduce the risk of customers publicly criticising your business and the impact if they do so.

 If you manage these online systems well, they can help you to build your reputation – people also respond to positive reviews!

-The task is also made much easier if you systematically grow and maintain a customer database, recording not just service records but every interaction with a customer, including their survey feedback and their comments online.
-Need a hand with this?
-Try out our free customer management kit by clicking down below.
+The task of improving customer loyalty for your field service business is made much easier if you systematically grow and maintain a customer database.
+If you’re recording not just service records, but every interaction with a customer, including their feedback and their comments online, it’s all data that can be used to learn, improve, and ultimately provide quality customer service.